Water Quality Booklet

-The graph below shows connections to sewer from 2007 to 2017 including conversion and new installs.
+The graph below shows connections to sewer from 2008 to 2019 including conversion and new installs. *1,877 conversions completed this year as of December 2019.

 In 1994 the Utility was serving just over 10,000 wastewater customers.
 Driving the City’s determination to expand the utility system was the clear understanding that the continued construction of up to four septic systems per acre was jeopardizing the health of the environment and that of thousands of residents.
 The septic systems threatened to pollute the ground water supply and contaminate private shallow aquifer wells, the only source of residential water at that time.